totally-tim/BorderPy/README.md

 ## Features

 - User-friendly interface for image processing
-- Drag-and-drop functionality for easy image processing
+- Batch directory processing for multiple files
 - Interactive controls with sliders and color pickers
 - Live preview of image processing results
 - Multiple profile support for different border and resize settings